ReeceSmith14/Personal-Portfolio-Website/README.md

 #### Functions, Features & Content

-- Landing header to summarise the website and provide easy navigation to all other sections.
+- Header to summarise the website and provide easy navigation to all other sections.
 - About me section to summarise my experience and skills.
 - Projects section to give an overview of my work.
 - Contact section to allow employers, collaborators and clients to connect and ask questions.